-Minimum Horizontal Separation (Single-Family): 30 feet Minimum Horizontal Separation (Two or Multi Family): 50 feet
+Minimum Horizontal Separation (Single-Family):

+Minimum Horizontal Separation (Two o or Multi Family): 50 feet

+Minimum Yard Requirements: Front: 30 feet

-Side: 30 feet Fear: 30 feet
+Side: 30 feet

+Fear: 30 feet

+ded March 0 2010)

 - 6. All minimum frontage requirements for fee simple lots specific in Sections 6.B.1 through 6.B.4 above shall be fulfilled by use of frontage measured along roadways internal to the planned open space development exclusively. - C. Open Space Development Perimeter Buffering Requirements: - 1.
 A landscaped buffer, having a minimum width of 50-feet, as measured from the exterior parcel boundaries of the open space development tract, shall be provided around the perimeter of the open space development parcel.
 All lands situated within a perimeter landscaped buffer shall be comprised of existing or planted vegetation and shall be platted as common open space.
 No portion of any plated fee simple lot intended for residential construction shall encroach upon any portion of the required perimeter landscaped buffer.
 Further, in the case of an open space development, with a zero lot line layout arrangement, no buildings, pavement (other than site access drives intersecting with exterior roadways), above ground utility installations, or other permanent improvements shall be situated within any portion of the required perimeter landscaped buffer unless so approved by the Planning Board.